arosbio/cpsign/README.md

 More examples of figures and metrics that can be calculated are shown in the [jupyter notebooks](https://github.com/pharmbio/plot_utils/tree/master/python), which also detail how to work with results from CPSign.

 ### Micro services
 CPSign predictive models can be deployed as micro services using the [Predict services extension](https://github.com/arosbio/cpsign_predict_services), which exposes a REST interface for each deployed model.
-The servers can optionally be exteneded with a drawing interface:
+The servers can optionally be extended with a drawing interface:

 ![Micro server Draw GUI](figures/rest_gui.png)

-Where molecules can be inserted and altered in the JSME editor in the upper left corner and the atom-constributions are rendered in the bottom figure.
+Where molecules can be inserted and altered in the JSME editor in the upper left corner and the atom-contributions are rendered in the bottom figure.
 Further information can be found in the dedicated repository (https://github.com/arosbio/cpsign_predict_services).

 ### DeepLearning4J extension
 CPSign can be extended with custom extensions for, e.g., chemical descriptors and machine learning models.
 We have created such an extension for including deep neural networks as underlying machine learning model: [CPSign-DL4J](https://github.com/arosbio/cpsign-dl4).
 This extension requires building the extension for your intended platform/hardware and is more dependent on hyper-parameter tuning in order to achieve good predictive performance.
 The [DeepLearning4J](https://deeplearning4j.konduit.ai/) package requires running native code and is considerably larger than the other packages included in CPSign, and is thus not included in the standard version of CPSign.